Music and fashion: Pop

 The Boston Globe described singers Cher and David Bowie as pioneers of shape-shifting in pop music.
 Cher emerged as a fashion trendsetter in the 1960s, popularizing "hippie fashion with bell-bottoms, bandanas and Cherokee-inspired tunics".
 She has repeatedly reinvented herself by adopting a series of visual personas, for which Richard Aquila called her "the ultimate pop chameleon".
 Billboard observed Cher's role in redefining visual possibilities for pop stars, allowing them to adopt multiple personas on and off stage.
 The Independents Alexander Fury traced Cher's fashion influence among female music artists such as Beyoncé and Jennifer Lopez, stating, "They all graduated from the Cher school of never sharing the stage, with anyone or anything."

-New York magazine acknowledged Barbra Streisand fashion sense saying "she embarked on a surreal, chameleonic, personal fashion quest" that single-handedly began the retro revolution in the 1960s.
+New York magazine acknowledged Barbra Streisand's fashion sense, saying "she embarked on a surreal, chameleonic, personal fashion quest" that single-handedly began the retro revolution in the 1960s.
 American singer Michael Jackson inspired global fashion trends during the 1980s.
 British Vogue called him "a fashion pioneer [who] initiated the trophy jacket trend in the Eighties".
 His style included sequined gloves, a fedora, red leather jackets, sequined jackets, aviator sunglasses, black high-waisted pants, white socks and leather penny loafers.
 American singer Madonna is known for having adopted multiple visual styles throughout her career.
 Author James Robert Parish wrote that her fashion during the 1980s helped create a new version of the blonde bombshell image.
 Scholar Camille Paglia wrote, "[Madonna] has become a fashion icon more than a music pioneer".
 Madonna's prominence enabled her to bring subcultural styles into the mainstream.
 Various publications have credited Madonna with starting the underwear as outerwear trend.